 (6) The making of an application for review or the institution of an appeal in respect of a decision under regulation 23 or 24 does not operate to stay the decision.

-[Regulation 32 inserted in Gazette 26 Jun 1998 p.
+[Regulation 32 inserted by Gazette 26 Jun 1998 p.
 3374.]

 33. Payment of levies is condition of licence